open-contracting/deploy/docs/deploy/create_server.rst

 #.
 If the service is being introduced, add the target to the ``salt/top.sls`` and ``pillar/top.sls`` files, and include any new state or Pillar files you authored for the service.

 #.
 If the service is moving to the new server, update occurrences of the old server's hostname and IP address.
-(In some cases described in the next step, you will need to deploy the related services.)
+(In some cases described in the next step, you'll need to deploy the related services.)

 #. :doc:`Deploy the service<deploy>`.